weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 > **setScheduledRepeat**(`repeat`): `ProducibleMessage`

-Sets the number of times a message is scheduled to repeat after its initial delivery.
+Sets the number of times a message should repeat after initial delivery.

-This function is used to define how many times a message should be redelivered after its initial processing.
-The repeat count is used in conjunction with the scheduled repeat period to determine the total number of times the message will be delivered.

 #### Parameters